LavaXD/MyBlog/Notes.md

 - Note: Draft and deleted articles can not be shown.
 Sort in descending order by the number of views

 #### 2.2 Interface Design
+- Consistent with interface that have been desigend in frontend development

 #### 2.3 Unify response format
 - Code preparation
 - In the shared module, create AppHttpCodeEnum class for further usage by frontstage and backstage.
 Its function is to encapsulate "code" and "message"